avtansh-code/filevalidationlogs/README.md

 # File Validation Logs

-##About:
+## About:

 File Validation Logs is a resuable frontend component that is used for the display of errors, warnings and other such details about uploaded files that need to be shown to the user before they proceed further.

-##Required External Dependecies
+## Required External Dependecies

-The following packages need to be installed in the project before the use of this component - this can be done by using cdn links, node modules paths, bower paths, etc.
+The following packages need to be installed and required in the project before the use of this component - this can be done by using cdn links, node modules paths, bower paths, etc.

-	1. jquery
+	1. jquery - js file
-	2. bootstrap
+	2. bootstrap - js and css file
-	3. angular
+	3. angular - js file
-	4. angular-aria
+	4. angular-aria - js file
-	5. angular-animate
+	5. angular-animate - js file
-	6. angular-material
+	6. angular-sanitize - js file
-	7. angular-sanitize
+	7. angular-material - js and css file
-	8. angular-ui-bootstrap@2.5.0
+	8. angular-ui-bootstrap - tpls.js file

-angular, angular-animate, angular-aria and angular-sanitize version should be same.
+_**Note: angular, angular-animate, angular-aria and angular-sanitize version should be same (minimum version of these packages should be 1.5.8).
+The version for angular-ui-bootrap should be a minimum of 2.5.0**_

 These dependencies play a major role in the functioning of the module and hence cannot be avoided.

-##Steps for Installation:
+## Steps for Installation:

 1. Update npmrc config file